njrising/Poissetica/README.md

 # To Do
 1. Not much can be added due to pending patenting/academic material
 2. For now, build framework for building and visualizing 3D honeycombs
+3. Transfer generic code over to C++.
+Make it faster!